-- 6. The proposed finding(s) and sanction(s) by the hearing panel or administrator, if any. - 7.
-The Director of the OSC's or designee's decision. - (f) Student Conduct Board members for panel and administrative formal hearings are selected through an annual application and interview process with the exception of the justices from the Student Government Association Judicial Branch.
-All Student Conduct Board members, including justices, receive annual training from the Office of Student Conduct.
+- (e) Case Record for Formal Hearing The case record shall consist of the following items: - 1.
+A copy of the formal charges in writing. - 2.
+A recording of the formal hearing. - 3.
+All staff memoranda submitted. - 4.
+All items of physical or written documentation submitted, provided such items are not returned to a rightful owner.
+In that case, photographs or other facsimiles shall be made before return. - 5.
+The proposed finding(s) and sanction(s) by the hearing panel or administrator, if any. - 6.
+The Director of SCAI's or designee's decision. - (f) Student Conduct Board members for panel and administrative formal hearings are selected through an annual application and interview process with the exception of the justices from the Student Government Judicial Branch.
+All Student Conduct Board members, including justices, receive annual training from SCAI.
 Student Conduct Board members who serve on hearings related to allegations of sex discrimination, including but not limited to relationship violence, sexual assault, sex harassment, and stalking receive additional training annually.

 (4) Student Rights in the Student Conduct Review Process.
+The following rights apply to a student disciplinary proceeding: